WayOfCon/senior-capstone/PITCHME.md

 @snapend

 @snap[south text-white text-05]
-Considerations in translating Tang Dynasty Chinese poetry
+Considerations in translating Tang Dynasty Chinese poetry in context of art of the same period
 @snapend

 ---